 Boulevard Gardening Guidelines are designed to help beginners and experts garden on City boulevards more confidently and responsibly.
 Learn how you can transform the boulevard beside your property into a beautiful and healthy garden.
-Learn more here.
+Learn more about boulevard gardening here.

 Community Gardens and Orchards

 The Community Gardens Policy encourages local non-profit organizations to establish community allotment gardens, commons gardens and orchards.
 Find a community garden near you or learn about starting your own.
-Learn more here.
+Learn more about community gardens and orchards here.

 Urban Food Tree Stewardship Pilot Program

 Residents, through a community organization, can apply to plant and maintain up to five fruit and nut trees in a local green space.
 The City will work with the organization to find suitable locations.
 Trees must be planted from October to November.
-Read more about the program [PDF - 388 KB] and apply to become a Food Tree Steward here [PDF - 38 KB].
+Read more about the Urban Food Tree Stewardship program [PDF - 388 KB] and apply to become a Food Tree Steward [PDF - 37 KB].

 Keeping Bees and Hens